-Mountain biking is fun and enjoyable.
+Mountain biking is fun.
 No doubt about that!
-But you also need to think about safety if you really want to make the most out of this sport.
+But you also need to think about safety if you want to make the most out of this sport.
 The most common way to ensure a safe ride is to wear a helmet.
 But what many people fail to consider is wearing gloves.

-Mountain bike gloves are very important because they protect your hands from getting scratches or being wounded if you fall from your bike.
-Take note that the first body parts that contact the ground are your hands and knees.
-This is why it’s vital that you wear knee pads, and most importantly, gloves.
-Aside from that, gloves also prevent your hands from slipping off from your grips, thus making your ride safer even if you go through very rough trails.
+Mountain bike gloves are essential because they protect your hands from getting scratched or being wounded if you fall from your bike.
+Note that the first body parts that contact the ground are your hands and knees.
+This is why you must wear knee pads, and, most importantly, gloves.

-That’s what this article is about because here, we’ll show you the best mountain bike gloves to make your ride safer, more comfortable, and help you go faster on the trails.
+That’s what this article is about because here, we’ll show you the best mountain bike gloves to make your ride safer and more comfortable and help you go faster on the trails.

 Giro is a top brand when it comes to mountain bike gear, with their Giro DND dominating the gloves market.
-This model product is ideal for enduro and trail riding who have sweaty hands and who want maximum protection on their hands, thanks to its full coverage.
+These padded gloves are ideal for enduro and trail riders who have sweaty hands and who want maximum protection on their hands, thanks to its full coverage.

 It is made from 4-way breathable mesh that’s stretchable to create a more comfortable fit.
 It also has reinforced fingertips that can absorb impact if you fall.
 It even has EVA crash pads that are 2 mm thick to provide extra cushion upon impact.

-Another feature that makes these MTB gloves stand out is its Super Fit design made possible by its AX Suede palm.
+Unlike most mountain bike gloves, these stand out due to their Super Fit design, made possible by its AX Suede synthetic leather palm.
 These get rid of bunching and weird grip.
 It’s also easy to wear because it has a pull-on closure made from clarino synthetic.